 - Communicate effectively and professionally both verbally and in writing

 - Make a positive difference in the lives of others

-Each applicant’s academic performance, PCAT exam scores, extracurricular involvement, work experience, leadership experience, personal statement, and interview performance are closely considered, among other factors.
+We consider each applicant’s academic performance, PCAT exam scores, extracurricular involvement, work experience, leadership experience, personal statement, research experience, and interview performance.

-Prior pharmacy or health-care experience is not required, but it is recommended.
+Prior pharmacy or health-care experience is not required, but it is encouraged.

 Why This Is Important

 We at the UNC Eshelman School of Pharmacy are committed to offering you the best pharmacy education in the world.
-We’ll continue to work to help you cultivate and reach your full potential.
+We’ll work tirelessly to help you cultivate and reach your full potential.

 You will be a leader and innovator who recognizes the health-care needs of patients and society and who lead teams toward improvement and change for the betterment of patient care.